Rangers Charity Foundation

-The Rangers Charity Foundation is a Foundation (non-profit) and registered charity.
+The Rangers Charity Foundation is a Foundation (non-profit) and registered charity in Scotland.

 History

 The Rangers Charity Foundation (Scottish Charity Number SC033287) exists to bring Club, supporters, staff and players together in a unique way to help make the world of difference to thousands of lives through a range of charitable work.

-This season, the charity is working with three different partners: Glasgow Old People's Welfare Association, Teenage Cancer Trust and UNICEF.
+The charity has worked with partners including Glasgow Old People's Welfare Association, Teenage Cancer Trust and UNICEF.
 The Foundation also tries to help other charities when possible, specifically those with interests in the following: